Sujeet2898/Important-Data-Structures-Algorithms/README.md

 37. Minimize Cash Flow among a given set of friends who have borrowed money from each other
 38. Chinese Postman or Route Inspection
 39. Water Jug problem using BFS
+40. Bridges in a graph
+41. Paths to travel each nodes using each edge (Seven Bridges of Königsberg)
+42. Minimum edges to reverse to make path from a source to a destination

 -----------------------------------------
 14. Backtracking